SushrutKerulkar/ez-tollmanagement-system-replica/README.md

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 NOTES:
-1) This project is a replica of the toll management system which is popular in United States.
+1) This project is a replica of the toll management system popular in United States.
 2) For reference you can refer to: Maryland https://www.ezpassmd.com and Virginia https://www.ezpassva.com/
 3) Each feature is implemented as one or more Oracle PL/SQL procedures/functions.